DurationFull-time 1 year

 Program code: BH124

-Graduates from this course occupy significant positions in various roles in creative industries in Australia and internationally.
+Graduates from this degree occupy significant positions in various roles in creative industries in Australia and internationally.

 This qualification can lead to careers including: